ibrahim3110/frt-project/README.md

 # FRT Project
-My project is a website for a Hospital.
+My project is a website for a Hospital.The azure services that I use are Static Web Apps, Visual Studio Code and Health Bot.

 My Health Bot https://healthcare-bot-bmygt7khn4p4i.azurewebsites.net/